 Right to erasure:

-You have the right to demand that we erase your data if we process any of them unlawfully, or if the processing excessively interferes with your legitimate data-protection interests.
-Please note that there may be reasons why we might not be able to effect immediate erasure – e.g. in the case of data storage requirements stipulated by law.
+You have the right to demand that we erase your data if we process any of it unlawfully, or if the processing excessively interferes with your legitimate data-protection interests.
+Please note that there may be reasons why we might not be able to effect immediate erasure – e.g., in the case of data storage requirements stipulated by law.

 Regardless of whether you exercise your right to erasure, we will immediately and completely erase your data as long as there is no transactional, contractual or legal retention requirement that would prevent this.

 Right to restriction of processing: